garden-io/garden/docs/reference/config-files-reference.md

     #
     # Optional.
     - # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must
-      # start with a letter,and cannot end with a dash) and additionally cannot contain
+      # start with a letter, and cannot end with a dash) and additionally cannot contain
-      # consecutive dashes or be longer than 63 characters.
+      # consecutive dashes, or be longer than 63 characters.
       #
       # Required.
       name: